-Events with internationally focused themes are a great way to let people experience cultures different from their own, and that they might not otherwise get to witness or be a part of.
-An integral part of many cultures is music
+Events with internationally focused themes are a great way to let people experience cultures different from their own that they might not otherwise witness or be a part of.
+An integral part of many cultures is music.

-There are many world music styles that can be included in internationally themed events to make the experience more immersive.
+Many world music styles can be included in internationally themed events to make the experience more immersive.
 Finding entertainers who play salsa, Afropop, or mariachi for hire will add authenticity to the experience.

 African

-An important aspect of African music is the dance that goes along with it, a movement geared towards making important life events and bringing communities together.
+An essential aspect of African music is the dance accompanying it, a movement geared towards making important life events and bringing communities together.

 Asian

-Modern Asian music is largely seen as K-pop, or Korean pop music, which keeps the simplicity of traditional music while adding a modern twist.
+Modern Asian music is primarily seen as K-pop or Korean pop music, which keeps the simplicity of traditional music while adding a contemporary twist.

 Caribbean